 It is unusual for a single company to have strength in all areas.
 All companies will have soft areas within their proposition with some channel segments.

 Understanding your company’s strengths and weaknesses is key.
 But not enough.
 You must also understand your competitor’s business proposition.
 A truly effective partner business proposition assessment benchmarks a company’s business proposition relative to its key competitors with each targeted partner segment.
 This will avoid costly missteps in channel management.

-- If you have poor market momentum, then you must either reposition your core offering in the marketplace or greatly enhance the economics or joint alignment to offset your market position.
+If you have poor market momentum, then you must either reposition your core offering in the marketplace or greatly enhance the economics or joint alignment to offset your market position.

-- If you are recruiting solution providers with poor alignment, your targeting or messaging is ineffective and your efforts are unlikely to yield the desired results.
+If you are recruiting solution providers with poor alignment, your targeting or messaging is ineffective and your efforts are unlikely to yield the desired results.

-- If your channel economics are weak with partners but better than your competition, then running rebates or other margin programs may not add much to your business proposition, but will cost you profit.
+If your channel economics are weak with partners but better than your competition, then running rebates or other margin programs may not add much to your business proposition, but will cost you profit.

 Tuning your competitive position and conducting regular business proposition assessments is critical to driving effectiveness in your channel management.